GIST-DSLab/ARC_Prompt/Logical_coherence/README.md

 <img src="https://github.com/GIST-DSLab/ARC_Prompt/assets/22788924/132a2cf7-c10c-4756-8093-22e524fadf70"  width="50%" height="50%"/>

 Three types of prompts are shown on the left.
 Although all prompts are described as a 2D array of grids, we visualized them on the right for clarity.
-In default, all three techniques use prompts with two main
-components: a sample task and a target task.
+By default, all three techniques use prompts with two main components: a sample task and a target task.
 However, LtM and ToT use a different combination of the target task and its decomposition command.
 This deviation occurs because CoT strictly follows the given sub-task, while LtM and CoT decompose the task on their own.

 <img src="https://github.com/GIST-DSLab/ARC_Prompt/assets/22788924/01a1283f-e81e-434f-9af1-1d2467eb0cc7"  width="50%" height="50%"/>

 Grey blocks illustrate prompt sets delivered to the LLM, including the sample task, target task, and LLM’s prior responses, as shown in Fig. 8.
 Green blocks denote the final answer.
 CoT relies on a single grey block, indicating that the LLM strictly follows the provided sub-tasks.
 Conversely, LtM and ToT prompt the LLM to generate and address sub-tasks sequentially, represented by decomposed results (red) and intermediate responses (blue).
 ToT further distinguishes itself from LtM by evaluating multiple suggestions for sub-task handling and selecting the most effective one through a voting mechanism.

 ## Results
-The accuracy is based on solving 100 random
-ARC tasks with CoT, LtM, and ToT prompts, each repeated 5 times.
+The accuracy is based on solving 100 random ARC tasks with CoT, LtM, and ToT prompts, each repeated 5 times.
 The accuracy outside the parentheses refers to the accuracy when only the results are correct, while the accuracy inside the parentheses indicates the accuracy when both the results and the process are correct.

 <div align="center">